keldefrawy/keldefrawy.github.io/_rd_articles/consolidation-as-triage.md

 All true.
 The ledger should be proportionate and protect legitimate confidential or security-sensitive information.
 It should also record gains.
 The goal is not to preserve every team but to prevent invisible destruction of capability that the host later pays to rebuild.

 The alternative—financial due diligence without capability due diligence—is not neutral.
 It values liabilities, IP, buildings, and contracts while leaving tacit knowledge and adjacency largely unpriced.
 That biases the transaction toward what accounting already knows how to see.

+## What would falsify the triage framework?

+The framework should weaken if ordinary transaction measures—headcount, capital expenditure, patents, contracts, and facility retention—predict post-combination research and transition capability as well as the proposed graph and decision-rights ledger.
+In that case, capability due diligence adds burden without information.

+It should also weaken if staged integration systematically protects obsolete duplication, slows productive combinations, or causes more talent loss than immediate consolidation.
+The comparison must include the option value preserved and the cost of delay.

+For PARC–SRI, the prospective test is whether sponsor breadth, internally initiated work, teams, facilities, cross-domain collaboration, and transition paths strengthen through 2028 and 2033 relative to a documented 2023 baseline.
+My retained SRI access can inform questions, not supply the institution-wide dataset. <span class="rd-evidence-token" data-evidence="A">A</span>

+For IBM–HRL, no post-transaction verdict is yet available in this draft.
+If the transaction closes, the complement thesis strengthens if new joint work produces capabilities neither organization could previously exercise while non-quantum HRL domains, sponsor trust, and independent problem selection remain healthy.
+It weakens if the public rationale becomes a narrow pipeline that consumes the broader laboratory without a transfer plan.

+The national concentration concern fails if consolidations repeatedly create stronger institutions while independent paths, access, and sponsor portability remain stable or improve.
+It strengthens only with evidence of synchronized narrowing, higher switching costs, or capabilities that disappear from every alternative host.

 ## Five different verdicts